cseanburns/electronic_resource_mgmt/lectures/15-security-privacy.md

 important.
 Last year the [major web browsers announced][browsers] that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and that any site that has not yet migrated to TLS version 1.2 or above will not be accessible.
-This news came out in early March of 2020 and the browsers postponed blocking these sites because of the pandemic.
+This news came out in early March 2020 and the browsers postponed blocking these sites because of the pandemic.
 The migration will still happen at some point, and as you can see in the screenshot below, as of today, I have to enable an insecure connection to libraries.uky.edu in Firefox if I want to visit it.
 If I enable it, then my activity on libraries.uky.edu is visible to others under certain conditions.
 This includes any chat exchanges I might have with reference librarians.
-Of course, once I try to sign into my library account, I'm then transferred to Primo's cloud service, and then to UK's OAuth page to login.
+Of course, once I try to sign in to my library account, I'm then transferred to Primo's cloud service, and then to UK's OAuth page to log in.
 These parts of the encryption chain are fairly strong.
 So it's only activity specifically on libraries.uky.edu that is not good at the moment.